Acquisition

 storage materials and other energy related systems.
 As a central part of this

-effort we are seeking to acquire a physical properties measurement system to
+effort we acquired a physical properties measurement system to

 enable the determination of thermal transport (Seebeck coefficient and thermal